atooln/atooln/README.md

 ### I'm a developer and 4th year Mathematics and Computer Science Student at UC San Diego
-I am passionate about machine learning and software development.
-I enjoy making cool systems work :)
+Hey there!

-As an ML Intern at the SDSC, I developed and scaled a U-Net based Deep Learning Cardiac Left- Ventricle Classifier using TensorFlow with a 95% prediction accuracy on a HPC Multi-GPU system.
-I additionally developed and scaled a VGG-16 based Deep Learning ImageNet Classifier using PyTorch and PyLightning with a 97% prediction accuracy, as well as a MobileNet based Deep Learning ImageNet Classifier using PyTorch and PyLightning with a 98% prediction accuracy.
+I am Atul Nair, a Mathematics and Computer Science senior at the University of California, San Diego.
+I am passionate about solving interesting problems with data-driven solutions.

-Recently, I have been working as an ML Engineer at the Triton Neurotech Drone Project to make drones fly by classifying Electromyography (EMG) signals with XGBoost and other tree-based models
+I recently wrote a paper with some of my colleagues on  Electromyography (EMG) Signal Classification using data science machine learning.
+Check out our paper here (https://arxiv.org/abs/2206.14947)

-When I am not cleaning data or debugging overfitting issues, I love to Power-Lift and play the occasional game of chess :)
+When I am not cleaning data or resolving overfitting issues, I enjoy lifting, BJJ, and the occasional game of chess :)

 <br/>